-Title: ATI Remediation Guideline Responsibility of: Quality Assurance Council Dates of Revision: April 2013; April 2014; January 2015; 6/2016, 7/2021, 12/21 Dates of Review: 6/2016, 4/2017; 1/2019, Spring 2020, Spring 2021, Fall 21 Next Date to be Reviewed: Spring 2024
+Title: ATI Remediation Guideline

+Dates of Revision: April 2013; April 2014; January 2015; 6/2016,

+Dates of Review: 6/2016, 4/2017; 1/2019, Spring 2020, Spring 2021,

+Fall 21, Spring 2024

 ATI Remediation Guidelines

 Practice Form A Remediation

 We follow the recommendations for Practice Assessment A from the ATI educators.
 The process is that you take Practice Assessment A once, complete the online Focused Review for the content areas you missed (completion of the Templates are optional).
 Following the Focused Review, complete the Post-Focused Review Quiz.
 Students will be expected to submit the report for Practice Assessment A which will indicate the time spent in the Focused Review and the score on the Post-Focused Review Quiz prior to Practice Assessment B.